 All meetings are held at the Kentucky Historical Society in Frankfort, Ky., on Fridays, 5 - 6.30pm.
 See here fore a map of the campus and driving directions from the west (Louisville) and east (Lexington).
 Following the discussions, participants usually gather for a social hour/dinner at a local restaurant.
-Papers are made available for download on this website two weeks in advance (click on the paper title below).
+Papers are made available for download on this website (click on the paper title below) or via email through Kelly Ryan and Brad Wood.
 Do not cite without the author's permission.

 Dr. Brad Wood (Eastern Kentucky University)

 To submit a paper for discussion, please contact Brad Wood or Kelly Ryan.
 Papers should not exceed fifty pages, including notes, and should include a brief abstract.

 October 23, 2015: Dr. Kristopher Ray, Dartmouth College and Austin Peay State University: "The Indians of every denomination were free, and independent of us’: White Southern Explorations of Indigenous Slavery, Freedom, and Society, 1772-1830"

 March 27, 2015: Dr. Jane Calvert, University of Kentucky: "The Complete Writings and Selected Correspondence of John Dickinson"